CSC207-UofT/course-project-git-good-207/phase0/CRC_Cards.md

 Responsibilities: Stores the User id who wrote the comment, the time posted, and a string which is the contents of the comment
 Collaborators: Post, User

+## Use Cases
 Class Name: Payload<E> (interface)
 Parent Class: N/A
 Responsibilities: contains a method that returns an HTTP response code, contains method that returns an object of type E or null
-Collaborators: SQLitePayload, SQLiteDatabaseController, DatabaseManager
+Collaborators: MySQLPayload, MySQLDatabaseController, DatabaseManager

-Class Name: SQLitePayload<E>
+Class Name: MySQLPayload<E>
 Parent Class: N/A, implements Payload<E>
-Responsibilities: contains method(s) to convert data from SQLite into things compatible with the Payload interface
+Responsibilities: contains method(s) to convert data from MySQL into things compatible with the Payload interface
-Collaborators: SQLitePayload, SQLiteDatabaseController, DatabaseManager
+Collaborators: MySQLPayload, MySQLDatabaseController, DatabaseManager

 Class Name: InOut (interface)
 Parent Class: N/A
 Responsibilities: Describes the getInput and setOutput methods which allows sending typed inputs and String outputs between the UI and the controllers
 Collaborators: InOut, all the controllers

-Class Name: RecipeAppInOut
-Parent Class: InOut (implements)
-Responsibilities: Implements the InOut interface to work with the console.
-We are using an interface because we may create a UI later (and get rid of the shell UI).
-Collaborators: RecipeAppShell, InOut, all the controllers

-Class Name: ShellAction (enum)
-Parent Class: N/A
-Responsibilities: defines possible user actions given in the RecipeAppController, which are passed to the appropriate controller for action handling
-Collaborators: RecipeAppController, basically all the controllers

-## Use Cases
 Class Name: UserManager
 Parent Class: N/A
 Responsibilities: Create new User, change a User’s username, bio and password, updating a User’s following or follower list, run browse profile.